EmberCS15/Wizzy-Downloader/README.md

 ![screenshot from 2017-06-17 23-18-38](https://user-images.githubusercontent.com/24290847/27255206-35de3d7a-5389-11e7-9a7a-2aed00eeb14d.png)
 ![screenshot from 2017-06-17 23-18-45](https://user-images.githubusercontent.com/24290847/27255207-35e2bc38-5389-11e7-94ef-5e2fbd7f3144.png)
 <br>
-And Thats about all you would need to know to get you started.Cheers!
+And Thats about all you would need to know to get you started.Cheers!!
 ### Technologies Used :
 1.Web Framework : Django<br>
 2.Front-end : Bootstrap , jQuery